Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 This is dangerously wrong because if you do not file a lawsuit before the two-year mark, your claim is dead, no matter how far along settlement talks have progressed.

-Even before the statute runs out, delay damages your claim.
+Even before the statute runs out, delay damages your case.
 Evidence disappears, the trucking company repairs the truck and overwrites the black box data, and medical records become harder to obtain.
-Every week you wait makes your case harder to prove.
+Every week you wait makes it harder to prove how fault is determined in Georgia and what you’re owed.

 Why Trucking Companies Respond Immediately After a Crash